 An “amped” central nervous system can produce a better strength performance.
 Yet neurological adaptation cannot overcome physics.
 Sooner or later, structural changes are required reach higher strength levels.

 So, how strong can you get without gaining weight?

-You can do fine with less money, but you can’t do fine while being a broke motherfucker.
-However, if you are one of those naturally skinny guys with light bone structure, don’t torture yourself.
-Just set realistic goals, follow a progression that makes sense and call it a day.
+You can do fine with less money, but you can’t do fine as a broke motherfucker.
+If you are one of the naturally skinny guys with a light bone structure, don’t torture yourself.
+Just set realistic goals, follow a progression that makes sense and enjoy your life.